screwdriver-cd/guide/README.md

 Have a look at our guidelines, as well as pointers on where to start making changes, in our [contributing guide](http://docs.screwdriver.cd/about/contributing).

 The guide is powered by Jekyll.
-There are two ways to run jekyll, via docker and by installing.
+There are two ways to run Jekyll: via Docker and via installation.

-### Running jekyll using docker
+### Running Jekyll using Docker

 1. Install [docker-desktop](https://www.docker.com/products/docker-desktop) if you haven't already.
-1. Ensure docker is running - `docker info` should give you info; if not, then on mac, you can launch easily via `open -a /Applications/Docker.app/` - launching on CLI (rather than double-clicking) has advantage of exporting your `$SSH_AUTH_SOCK` and `ssh-agent` will work properly, should you need it at some point.
+1. Ensure Docker is running with `docker info`; if not, then on Mac, you can launch easily using `open -a /Applications/Docker.app/`.
+Launching on CLI (rather than double-clicking) has advantage of exporting your `$SSH_AUTH_SOCK` and `ssh-agent` will work properly, should you need it at some point.
-1. Run the jekyll docker image with mount of `$PWD` to its serving location and with `-ti` so `^C` will kill it.
+1. Run the Jekyll Docker image with mount of `$PWD` to its serving location and with `-ti` so `^C` will kill it.
    ```bash
    docker run -v $PWD:/srv/jekyll:rw -p 4080:4000 -it jekyll/jekyll jekyll serve --source docs --destination _site
    ```

-### Running jekyll by installing
+### Running Jekyll by installing

 In order to install Jekyll you'll need Ruby, the Ruby package manager (RubyGems), and bundle to install and run Jekyll.
 You can check if you have these already installed like so: